-WOODSONGS Stage Sign goes to the Kentucky Music Hall of Fame and Museum
+WOODSONGS Stage Sign and History Films at the Kentucky Music Hall of Fame

 |Pictured is the historic WoodSongs Stage sign at the 1000th taping of WoodSongs at the Lyric Theatre with RIDERS IN THE SKY|